BuildAppolis/claude-context-wrapper/README.md

 Deployment: Kubernetes on AWS" > .claude/context.txt

 # This static context will be included in every command
-c "optimize the database queries in the user service"
+cc "optimize the database queries in the user service"
 ```

 ## 🔧 Advanced Usage